myamout/RequestNetworkDemo/README.md

 The example applications can be found in the `examples` folder.
 Note that before running the example apps you'll need to run Ganache and deploy the contracts first.
 - SimpleP2P application: Create and pay requests.
 View open requests created by you or ones that you owe.
+- Just want to see the library in action?
+In the root folder run `npm run main` which will run the `main.js` script.
+    The script has some print outs along the way so you can follow what is going on.